What is a Concussion?

 If you have questions, please feel free to contact Dave Zittleman, Activities Director, Bismarck Public Schools, (701) 323-4079, or by email.

 BPS Concussion Management Plan Document

 The Bismarck Public School District along their Sports Medicine Provider have established a Concussion Management Plan that will be followed when treating a student-athlete who has or is suspected of having a concussion.

 Guidelines for exercise progression from your Health Care Provider

-6. Any 7th or 8th grader that will be up practicing or completing with the varsity and/or junior varsity programs.
+- Any 7th or 8th grader that will be up practicing or competing with the varsity and/or sub-varsity programs.

-7. Any co-op student athlete that participates on a BPS sponsored team that falls under any one of the above categories
+- Any co-op student athlete from another school that participates on a BPS sponsored team.

 Concussion Education (Free Concussion Managment Course)